SoundMath/GroupSound/README.md

 News
 ----
-+ (Feb 25, 2014) [@corleymj][] will give a preliminary report on GroupSound at the spring Pi Mu Epsilon Math Honors Society initiation meeting (in Petigru at 6:30; [advertisement](http://www.math.sc.edu/~pme/year/2013-14/14sInitiationTalk.pdf)).
++ (Feb 25, 2014) [@corleymj][] will give a preliminary report on GroupSound at the spring Pi Mu Epsilon Math Honors Society initiation meeting (in LeConte 310 at 6:30; [advertisement](http://www.math.sc.edu/~pme/year/2013-14/14sInitiationTalk.pdf)).
 + (Feb 17, 2014) Research team meeting in the [xMuse Experimental Music Studio][].
 + (Feb 14, 2014) [@corleymj][] adjusted map-reduce convolution to work for